-- NOTE: The monitor is capable of supporting HDMI, DisplayPort, or USB Type-C input.
+- NOTE: Depending on the model, the monitor may be capable of supporting HDMI, or DisplayPort inputs.
+The video mode is determined by the video cable used.
+The monitor will automatically determine which inputs have valid video signals.
+The inputs can be selected through the OSD menu.
 The monitor ships with select cables.
 Not all cables shown in this section are included with the monitor. - 1.
-Place the monitor in a convenient, well-ventilated location near the computer. - Connect a video cable. - NOTE: The monitor will automatically determine which inputs have valid video signals.
-The inputs can also be selected by pressing the center of the OSD joystick and selecting Input. - Connect one end of a DisplayPort cable to the DisplayPort connector on the rear of the monitor and the other end to the DisplayPort connector on the source device.
+Place the monitor in a convenient, well-ventilated location near the computer. - 2.
+Connect a video cable.

+NOTE: The monitor automatically determines which inputs have valid video signals.
+To select an input, press the Menu button to access the OSD menu and then select Input.

+• Connect one end of a DisplayPort cable to the DisplayPort connector on the rear of the monitor and the other end to the DisplayPort connector on the source device.

-Connect one end of an HDMI cable to the HDMI port on the rear of the monitor and the other end to the HDMI port on the source device.
+• Connect one end of an HDMI cable to the HDMI port on the rear of the monitor and the other end to the HDMI port on the source device.